faridosm/Speakdude/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 🆘 Support

-For support, email support@speakdude.com or join our Discord community.

----

-## Tavus + LiveKit Integration Notes

-This implementation provides a complete foundation for real-time AI avatar conversations.
-The key is that Tavus avatars automatically join LiveKit rooms and engage in natural conversations based on their configured personas.

-**Next Steps:**
-1. Set up actual Tavus and LiveKit accounts
-2. Replace mock IDs with real avatar/persona IDs
-3. Implement proper backend token generation
-4. Test with real AI avatars
-5. Fine-tune personas for optimal learning experiences

-The system is designed to be production-ready once the external services are properly configured.
+For support and questions:
+1. Check the documentation above
+2. Review the code comments for implementation details
+3. Ensure all environment variables are correctly configured
+4. Verify that all external services (Tavus, OpenAI, ElevenLabs) are properly set up